Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/repeating/_index.en.md

 weight: 1
 ---

 Groups in the data model contain one or more fields.
-Groups are defined as _repeating_ if they have `maxOccurs > 1` in the layout configuration.
+Groups are defined as _repeating_ if they have `maxCount > 1` in the layout configuration.
 A group that is repeating in the data model must also be set up as repeating in the form, if not, data saving will fail.
 In JSON, a repeating group is defined as an array of objects, where each object is a group.
 In XML, a repeating group is defined as a list of elements, where each element is a group/object with properties.